Clear House, Clear Mind

 My husband and I would move to a down-sized house across the country, going from north to south.
 I had a lot to let go of.

 A few months earlier, I had started to scrutinize our material possessions.
-I would hold an item in my hand and ask if this item was still who I was or did this item make me happy when I looked at it.
+I would hold an item in my hand and ask if this item was still who I was or did this item make me happy.
 I made progress, admittedly slowly.

 Fast forward to now, the realization of the house completion is near.
 Suddenly, I was asking myself a different question I hadn't contemplated before.